-For example, Dr. Ali Chaudhary, a Millennial emergency medicine physician accepted a prestigious position at one of the busiest surgery centers in the U.S. right after residency.
-But with medical school debt hanging over his head, he looked into supplementing his income with locum tenens work in order to pay his debt down faster.
+For example, Dr. Ali Chaudhary, a millennial emergency medicine physician, accepted a prestigious position at one of the busiest surgery centers in the U.S. right after residency.
+But with medical school debt hanging over his head, he looked into supplementing his income with locum tenens work in order to pay his debt down quicker.
 “I was getting paid more doing locums than I was at my full-time job,” Dr. Chaudhary says.
 “I could work the same amount and make a lot more money.
 Staying at my full-time job didn’t make any sense from a financial standpoint.”

 Dr. Chaudhary chose to leave his full-time job because of the financial realities of his situation.
 So, when looking to improve your millennial physician recruitment and retention strategies, keep in mind the financial pressure they are under.
 Offering competitive compensation, generous benefits, and extra programs like student loan repayment, are highly attractive to millennial physicians.